nygman/hscript/README.md

   * `in` array matching: `["foo.com", "bar.foo.com"]` will match bar.foo.com but not other.foo.com
   * `not_in` array not matching.
 * `unblocker_rules.RULE1.cmds[].if[].then` *optional string*: **Route directly or via VPN**
-  * `"DIRECT"` Dont proxy.
+  * `"DIRECT"` Don't proxy.
 Send requests directly from your browser.
   * `"PROXY US"` Route through Hola peers in the United States
   * `"PROXY GB"` Route through the United Kingdom
   * `"PROXY ES"` Route through Spain